(IN soo lin gloo LIS een)

 For IV infusion: May be diluted in NS to concentrations of 0.05-1 unit/mL.

 SubQ administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
 Insulin glulisine should be administered within 15 minutes before or within 20 minutes after starting a meal.
 Cold injections should be avoided.
-SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites.
+SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
 When mixing insulin glulisine with other preparations of insulin (eg, insulin NPH), insulin glulisine should be drawn into syringe first.
 Do not mix other insulin formulations with insulin glulisine contained in a cartridge or prefilled pen.

 CSII administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
 Patients should be trained in the proper use of their external insulin pump and in intensive insulin therapy.
 Infusion sets, reservoirs, and infusion set insertion sites should be changed every 48 hours; rotate infusion sites.
 Do not dilute or mix other insulin formulations with insulin glulisine that is to be used in an external insulin pump.